 These days, your local home improvement center or hardware stores has an impressive selection of decorative numbers.
 Architectural address plaques, which you tack to the house or plant in the yard, typically range from $30 to $222.
 Brass house numbers range from $10 to $20 each, depending on size and style.

 A picket fence with a garden gate to frame the yard is an asset.
 Not only does it add visual punch to your property, but appraisers will give extra value to a fence in good condition, although it has more impact in a family-oriented neighborhood than an upscale retirement community.

 Expect to pay $1,600 to $2,200 for a professionally installed gated picket fence 3 feet high and 100 feet long.

 If you already have a fence, make sure it’s clean and in good condition.
 Replace broken gates and tighten loose latches.

-Nothing looks worse from the curb — and sets off subconscious alarms — like hanging gutters, missing bricks from the front steps, or peeling paint.
-Not only can these deferred maintenance items damage your home, but they can decrease the value of your house by 10%.
+Nothing looks worse from the curb -- and sets off subconscious alarms -- than hanging gutters, missing bricks from the front steps, or peeling paint.

 Here are some maintenance chores that will dramatically help the look of your house: